Stay Puft Marshmallow Man

-The Stay-Puft Marshmallow Man, born on September 26, 1984, is a fictional character from the Ghostbusters franchise, who sometimes appears as a giant, lumbering and paranormal monster.
+The Stay-Puft Marshmallow Man is a fictional character from the Ghostbusters franchise, who appears as a giant, lumbering, and paranormal fluffy monster with a cute but also creepy looking smile on his face.
 He first appears in the 1984 Ghostbusters film as a logo on a bag of marshmallows in Dana Barrett's apartment, on an advertisement on a building near the Ghostbusters' headquarters, and finally as the physical manifestation and form of the apocalyptic Sumerian deity Gozer.

-Gozer returns in this form multiple times, however, the Stay-Puft Marshmallow Man in "The Real Ghostbusters" animated series is the manifestation of the dream of a child holding a bag of Stay-Puft Marshmallows during the attack by The Sandman.
+Gozer returns in this form multiple times.
 Subsequently, he has been incorporated into many other types of Ghostbusters media, including the animated series The Real Ghostbusters, comic books, a stage show, and several video games.

 Appearance and character

 Stay-Puft is a large obese white humanoid-like figure made of conjoined marshmallows.
 He wears a white sailor cap with a red ribbon attached on top, and a blue hatband.
 Around his neck is a traditional blue sailor's collar and a red neckerchief.

 After images of him are seen on an advertisement and a bag of the marshmallows earlier in the film, he is then seen in the climax of Ghostbusters as one of the physical manifestations and forms of Gozer, a god who is defeated when Stay-Puft is destroyed.
-Stay-Puft's exact to-scale height in the movie is 112.5 feet (34.3 m) tall, while his height in the novelization of the movie is given at 100 feet (30.5 m).
+Stay-Puft's exact to-scale height in the movie is 112.5 feet (34.29 m) tall, while his height in the novelization of the movie is given at 100 feet (30.48 m).
 In Ghostbusters: The Video Game, Stay-Puft is categorized as a Class 7 Outsider Avatar.

 He is then resurrected and subsequently captured a number of different times by the Ghostbusters.
 Although mean and destructive at first, he later befriends Slimer and the Ghostbusters in the animated series The Real Ghostbusters, and helps them out with various problems.